dib-lab/2021-paper-metapangenomes/manuscript.md

 While pangenomes are traditionally inferred from isolate genomes, metapangenomics extends the ecological framework of pangenomics to metagenomes.
 Metapangenomes reflect the metabolic and ecological plasticity of populations of microbes and give insights into the genes that support specific environmental adaptations [@doi:10.1038/s41396-019-0516-7].
 This is achieved either through the application of pangenome methods to metagenome assembled genomes (MAGs) (CITE), or by mapping metagenomes against isolate-inferred pangenomes (CITE: Delmont).
-Both methods give valuable insight into the presence nad distribution of functional content in natural microbial communities, but either may introduce biases associated with unknown sequencing content (CITE: Segata, unknown).
+Both methods give valuable insight into the presence and distribution of functional content in natural microbial communities, but either may introduce biases associated with unknown sequencing content (CITE: Segata, unknown).
 MAGs are often incomplete or unrecoverable due to low sequencing coverage or large amounts of variation (SNPs, indels, rearrangements, horizontal gene transfer, sequencing error, etc.), both of which cause short read assemblers to produce unbinnable short contiguous sequences.
 Unbinned sequences are disproportionately comprised of genomic islands and plasmids [@doi:10.1099/mgen.0.000436], hot spots for evolution that support microbial adaptation to changing environments [@doi:10.1101/2021.03.15.435471].
 In contrast, read mapping against isolate-inferred pangenomes may miss functional content present in the metagenome but missing from references, especially for species under represented or unrecorded in reference databases.

-These issues are not exclusive to metapangenome inference, and many recently developed analysis strategies overcome some of these baises.
+These issues are not exclusive to metapangenome inference, and many recently developed analysis strategies overcome some of these biases.
 These techniques largely rely on k-mers, words of length *k* in DNA or protein sequences.
 Metagenome k-mer profiles contain all sequences in a metagenome, including those which may not assemble or bin, or which aren't in reference databases.
 Long k-mers are also taxonomy-specific, where increasing k-mer length leads to sub-species discriminatory power [@doi:10.1128/mSystems.00020-16] (CITE: tessa).